wassname/repr-preference-optimization/README.md

 - [x] Switch to circuit breaking losses
 - [x] see if we can get coherent output
 - [x] measure generalization of baseline vs ReprPO
+- [ ] test on multiple datasets, models
+- [ ] find optimal hyperparams for each intervention
+- [ ] brainstorm and search for more interventions

 ```sh
 poetry install